Clarkson

 Clarkson has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that could impact the area.
-Key projects include Alkimos to Wanneroo Desalination Pipeline, Wanneroo Road Corridor Improvements, Catalina Plaza Shopping Centre, and Catalina Estate.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 17 projects that could affect this area.
+Notable projects include Alkimos to Wanneroo Desalination Pipeline, Wanneroo Road Corridor Improvements, Catalina Plaza Neighbourhood Shopping Centre, and Woolworths Clarkson Shopping Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.